rsnemmen/databricks-spark-tutorial/README.md

   --name all-spark quay.io/jupyter/all-spark-notebook
 ```

 This will map port 8888 from the container to your host machine for accessing Jupyter Lab.
 Port  4040 maps to the Spark Application UI.
+Take note of an address like http://localhost:8888/lab?token=605809399c43cf30f3df2c04d936597cccb06db22444f028 that will show up.

-(3) Open Jupyter Lab

-Open an address like http://localhost:8888/lab?token=605809399c43cf30f3df2c04d936597cccb06db22444f028 in your browser.
+(3) Open Jupyter Lab in your browser.